Submissions are now closed!

-The Call for Submissions for the CIES 2025 Annual Meeting is now open!
-Please note, the submission deadline is September 10, 2024, at 11:59 pm ET.
-No extensions will be granted, so it’s crucial to adhere to this timeline.
+The Call for Submissions for the CIES 2026 Annual Meeting is now closed!
+The submission deadline was August 26, 2025, at 11:59 pm ET.

 The Submission Process